 U.S. Small Business Administration Paycheck Protection Program

-*PPP Resumed Monday, April 27, 2020: The Paycheck Protection Program is a loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
-Starting April 3, small businesses and sole proprietorships can apply for loans.
-The program ends June 30, 2020.
+The Paycheck Protection Program is a loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
+SBA will forgive loans if all employee retention criteria are met, and the funds are used for eligible expenses.
+The program ends August 8, 2020.
 Contact your local lender to apply.

 More Information: Additional information is available from the SBA.